java2019spring/AndriodAPP/README.md

   - share
   - scan
 - RecyclerView and CardView
-- AppBarLayout
+- AppBarLayout：Hide the Toolbar when you scroll down and redisplay it when you scroll up.

 commit3: add RecyclerView and CardView

-commit4: add AppBarLayout ( make the navigation bar float on the images)
+commit4: add AppBarLayout ( make the Toolbar float on the images)

+commit5: add an interesting feature to the AppBarLayout